patriciatran/amr-ecoevo/README.md

 A faa file for each assembly.

 ## Output:
-A folder containing .fasta file corresponding to each AMR.
+- A folder containing .fasta file corresponding to each AMR.
+- Newick-formatted file for single-gene phylogenies for each AMR gene
+- A phylogenetic tree for all the MAGs
+- A table with the Resistance Gene Identifier software results

 # Step-by-Step instructions